 Testimonial: Submit a written or video recorded testimonial in which you assess your own self-awareness skills.
 Your self-assessment should touch on all of the following:

 • Identifying emotions

 Include an anecdote about a situation in your professional life in which your self-awareness skills supported a positive outcome.

 Candidate's Choice: Submit another type of evidence demonstrating your consistent and effective use of self-awareness skills.

-Criterion 1: Evidence demonstrates the educator’s ability to recognize, identify, and constructively handle his or her own emotions.
+Criterion 1: Evidence demonstrates the educator’s ability to identify and understand their own emotions.

-Criterion 2: Evidence demonstrates the educator’s ability to assess his or her own strengths and limitations, and plan accordingly.
+Criterion 2: Evidence demonstrates the educator’s ability to assess their own strengths and limitations, and plan accordingly.

 Describe how your self-awareness skills support you in your professional life as an educator.